Wyrsch

 • English

-• Professor Wyrsch is an Assistant Adjunct Professor in the Busch School of Business, having taught business law courses for many years [1978-present].
+• Professor Wyrsch was an Assistant Adjunct Professor in the Busch School of Business, having taught business law courses for many years [1978-2015].
+He recently retired from active teaching and he is now a Business Law Faculty Fellow, where he works with students who are interested in attending law school or who have legal questions related to their course work.
+He also assists the Business School in the development or modifying of its business law course program and coordinates with the Columbus Law School incident to certain joint programs that it has with the Business School.
 He served as an officer in the U.S. Army (3rd Infantry Division), as a Headquarters and Headquarters Company Commander and a Division Procurement /Supply Officer (1967-1969).
 Following his graduation from law school he worked as a Senior Attorney for the Office of General Counsel, the Government Accountability Office (GAO) (1972-2001).
 GAO is the major investigative and program assessment agency for the U.S. Congress.
 During his early years at GAO he specialized in the areas of government budgeting, accounting, auditing and financial matters.
 For most of his GAO career Professor Wyrsch concentrated in the areas of national security, intelligence, international affairs, and the defense industry.
-During these years he (1) drafted numerous legal opinions and decisions, and major legally-intensive portions of GAO published reports, (2) testified before Congress, and (3) drafted proposed federal legislation and segments of official congressional reports.
+During these years he (1) provided legal advice and assistance during the course of major GAO investigations of government programs and individuals, (2) drafted numerous legal opinions and decisions, and major legally-intensive portions of GAO published reports, (3) testified before Congress, and (4) drafted proposed federal legislation and segments of official congressional reports.

 Professor Wyrsch and his wife Claire live in Silver Spring, Maryland.
-They have two children: Kara Anderson, an attorney, and Michael, a career officer in the U.S. Marine Corp as a fighter jet pilot.
+They have two children: Kara Anderson, who graduated from the University of Maryland Law School, and Michael, a career officer in the U.S. Marine Corp as a fighter jet pilot.
 Michael has recently retired, his last position being a Commander of a F-35B Squadron.
-For many years he has served in various leadership, volunteer positions in local government, community service, and youth sports organizations.
+For many years he had served in various leadership, volunteer positions in local government, community service, and youth sports organizations.